Table of Contents

 10. It should be such that minimum earthworks in embankment or cutting are done.

-11. The alignment should provide good sight distance.
+11. The alignment should provide a reasonable sight distance.

-12. It should be free from obstruction like ponds, lakes, wells, monumental buildings and historical buildings etc.
+12. It should be free from obstructions like ponds, lakes, wells, monumental buildings, historical buildings, etc.

-13. The alignment should run through such places where materials of road construction and labour are easily available.
+13. The alignment should run through such places where materials for road construction and labour are easily available.

 15. The alignment should not passes through more costly and cultivated land.
 It must also avoid forests.